cpp-johnny/cpp-johnny/README.md

 > a really bored person

-- 👋 Hi, you can call me John
+- 👋 Hi, you can call me boi
 - 👀 Currently using EndeavourOS
 - 🌱 I am currently trying out Svelte & Bun
 - 🎯 2024 Goals: learn Astro and finish up on AI